 This is largely because you cannot take a mobile phone into a sauna which automatically removes the massive influence that technology has on our daily lives.
-By choosing to enter a sauna with someone you know, you are automatically guaranteeing a great way to connect on a deeper level without any of the usual distractions.
+By entering a sauna with someone you know, you automatically guarantee a great way to connect on a deeper level without any of the usual distractions.

-You can make conversation and connect with other people in the room with you or choose to enjoy your time in the sauna in complete quietness.
-That’s the great thing about using a sauna — you can base your experience entirely on your terms.
+You can converse and connect with other people in the room or enjoy your time in the sauna in complete quiet.
+That’s great about using a sauna — you can base your experience entirely on your terms.

 Increases Weight Loss

 If you find yourself inside a sauna, you’ll likely be able to feel your heart rate increase.
 Don’t panic – this is completely normal!
 Just think: you aren’t used to being exposed to such high heat, so it’s bound to send your body into a bit of a tailspin.

 A moderately conditioned individual could sweat off around 500 grams in one sauna session while consuming almost 300 calories during the process due to an increased heart rate.